Everyone starts in the gutter. The mistake is leaving.

 At a noisy Spanish restaurant, five years on, with partners at the table and empty plates everywhere.

-The man who bowled those three magnificent gutter balls laughs the hardest.
+The lady who bowled those three magnificent gutter balls laughs the hardest.

 That’s how moments are made.